What would happen if you ran your vehicle without an air filter?

 Using a high-quality, efficient engine air filter—and servicing it regularly—can help protect your engine from damaging particles.

 If you choose a disposable filter, it typically needs to be replaced approximately every 15,000 miles.
-K&N High-Flow Air Filters are washable and reusable, and are designed to last for the entire life of your vehicle, while also providing up to 50% more airflow to your engine over a disposable filter.
+K&N High-Flow Air Filters are washable and reusable, and designed to last for the entire lifespan of your vehicle.

 Why use an oiled K&N air filter?